mathemacode/job-searching/README.md

 I should also mention that you should not short sell yourself - STEM careers with programming involved generally start at $60,000 / year salary.
 Data scientists and software engineers can expect more like $70-$80,000 off the bat.

 3. City vs. apartment location.
-Look up what is considered to be the "bad" part(s) of town and steer clear.
+Look up (or ask) what is considered to be the "bad" part(s) of town and steer clear.
 Also, try to find a good compromise between living super cheap in the suburbs with a 1-hr train ride into the city vs. a slightly more expensive and smaller studio apartment and living within 20 minutes of the city.
 It's tempting to live far away and avoid the associated cost of city living, but remember that you will be making friends and wanting to do things within the city that you're working in -